-3.2 Results of Simulations.
-Figure 2 plots total reward obtained in the stationary bandit problem as a function of α^C (y-axis) and α^D (x-axis), for the sequence length of 1024 and averaged across payout probabilities, for both the hardmax (left) and softmax (right) rules.
-The key result is that rewards are on average greater when $\alpha^C > \alpha^D$ (warmer colors above the diagonal) relative to when they are equal or when $\alpha^C < \alpha^D$.
-We tested this finding statistically by repeating our simulations multiple times with resampled stimulus sequences (and choices in the softmax condition) and comparing the accrued reward to a baseline in which $\alpha^C = \alpha^D = 0.05$, the most promising unbiased setting for α .
-The area enclosed by black line in Figures 2a and 2b indicate combinations of learning rates that yield rewards higher than the unbiased setting.
-Figure 2b confirms that in particular for the more plausible case where decisions are noisy (i.e., softmax temperature $\beta > 0$), there is a reliable advantage for a confirmatory update policy in the bandit task.
+Fig. 2 plots total reward obtained in the stationary bandit problem as a function of $a^C$ (y-axis) and $a^D$ (x-axis), for the sequence length of 1024 and averaged across payout probabilities, for both the hardmax (left) and softmax (right) rules.
+The key result is that rewards are on average greater when $a^C > a^D$ (warmer colours above the diagonal) relative to when they are equal or when $a^C < a^D$ .
+We tested this finding statistically by repeating our simulations multiple times with resampled stimulus sequences (and choices in the softmax condition) and comparing the accrued reward to a baseline in which $a^C = a^D = 0.05$ , i.e. the most promising unbiased setting for a.
+The area enclosed by black line in Fig. 2a-b indicate combinations of learning rates that yield rewards higher than the unbiased setting.
+Fig. 2b confirms that in particular for the more plausible case where decisions are noisy (i.e. softmax temperature $\beta > 0$ ), there is a reliable advantage for a confirmatory update policy in the bandit task.

-We compared the performance of the confirmation model to the decaying learning rate model described above, which maximizes reward under the assumption that payout probabilities are stationary and decisions are noiseless (i.e., under a hardmax choice rule).
-We confirmed this by plotting the average reward under various temperature values for three models: one in which a single learning rate was set to a fixed low value $\alpha = 0.05$ (small learning rate model), one in which it was optimally annealed (decaying learning rate model), and one in which there was a confirmatory bias (confirmation model; see Figure 2c).
-As can be seen, only under $\beta = 0$ does the confirmation bias not increase rewards; as soon as decision noise increases, the relative merit of the confirmation model grows sharply.
-Importantly, whereas the performance advantage for the decaying learning rate model in the absence of noise (under $\beta = 0$) was very small (on the order of 0.2%), the converse advantage for the confirmatory bias given noisy deci-respectively).
+We compared the performance of the confirmation model to the decaying learning rate model described above, which maximizes reward under the assumption that payout probabilities are stationary and decisions are noiseless (i.e. under a hardmax choice rule).
+We confirmed this by plotting the average reward under various temperature values for three models: one in which a single learning rate was set to a fixed low value a = 0.05 (small learning rate model) one in which it was optimally annealed (decaying learning rate model), and one in which there was a confirmatory bias (confirmation model; Fig. 2c).
+As can be seen, only under $\beta = 0$ the confirmation bias does not increase rewards; as soon as decision noise increases, the relative merit of the confirmation model grows sharply.
+Importantly, whereas the performance advantage for the decaying learning rate model in the absence of noise (under $\beta = 0$ ) was very small (on the order of 0.2%), the converse advantage for the confirmatory bias given noisy decisions was numerically larger (1.6%, 4.6% and 5.5% under $\beta = 0.1, 0.2, 0.3$ respectively).

 Next, we verified that these results held over different trial lengths and for differing volatility conditions.
-The results (averaged over different numbers of trials) are shown in Figure 3.
-One can see equivalent results presented for a paradigm involving stable contingencies (see Figures 3a and 3e), a reversal of probability between the two bandits midway through the sequence (see Figures 3b and 3f), for three such reversals (see Figures 3c and 3g), and for a random walk in which probabilities drift upward or downward on each trial (see Figures 3d and 3h).
-When decisions are noisy, in all four cases, confirmatory agents reap more rewards than disconfirmatory agents do and also than agents for whom there is a single α selected to maximize reward (see Figures 3e to 3h).
-When the decisions are based on the hardmax choice rule, there was no biased combination of learning rates giving significantly higher rewards than unbiased model (see Figures 3a to 3d).
-Nevertheless, there were still combinations of parameters with $\alpha^C > \alpha^D$ yielding reward similar to that from the unbiased model.
+The results (averaged over different numbers of trials) are shown in Fig. 3.
+One can see equivalent results presented for a paradigm involving stable contingencies (Fig. 3a and 3e), a reversal of probability between the two bandits midway through the sequence (Fig. 3b and 3f), for three such reversals (Fig. 3c and 3g), and for a random walk in which probabilities drift upwards or downwards on each trial (Fig. 3d and 3h).
+When decisions are noisy, in all four cases, confirmatory agents reap more rewards than disconfirmatory agents, and also than agents for whom there is a single a selected to maximise reward (Fig. 3e-h).
+When the decisions are based on the hardmax choice rule, there was no biased combination of learning rates giving significantly higher rewards than unbiased model (Fig. 3a-d).
+Nevertheless, there still existed combinations of parameters with $a^C > a^D$ yielding reward similar to that from the unbiased model.